Sparafucil3/DataPipeLineProject/README.md

 <a name='Why'/>
 ### Why this project
 This project fulfills exercise 2 for the <a href='https://www.udacity.com/course/data-scientist-nanodegree--nd025'>Udacity Data Science</a> Nano Degree program.
 This program is based on data provided by <a href='https://appen.com/'>Figure Eight</a>.
 The data contains a corpus of tagged messages related to disasters I used to create a model categorizing those messages to create a web app for real-time categorization of new messages.
 The web app also provides some limitted visualiztions of the data.
+This first run is a minimum viable product (MVP).
+Additional features can be added as necessary.
+It is intended to showcase the art of the possible.

 <a name='Description'/>
 ### Description